ASFHyP3/hyp3-srg/README.md

 ```

 ### Back-projection
-The `back_projection` processing type produces geocoded SLCs for raw S1 data.
-The workflow takes a list of Level-0 S1 granule names and outputs them as geocoded SLCs (GSLCs).
+The `back_projection` processing type produces geocoded SLCs using Level-0 Sentinel-1 data as input.
+The workflow takes a list of Level-0 Sentinel-1 granule names and outputs them as geocoded SLCs (GSLCs).
 An example command for the `back_projection` workflow is:
 ```bash
 docker run -it --rm \